Akl Awit: Personal life

-At the present time, Akl looks back to marriage and regards it as “useless”.
+At the present time, Akl looks back to marriage and regards it as "useless".

 Other than writing, Awit enjoys listening to music with a particular love for jazz and classical music.
 His favorite artists include Beethoven and Feyrouz.
 Moreover, Awit loves drawing and sculpting.
 He enjoys any activity that requires his artistic assistance.
-Akl Awit’s house is made up of at least one hundred distinct paintings, and he views it as his own museum.
-Also, Awit loves spending time in his garden when he’s at his mountain house during the weekends with his dog Cooper.
+Akl Awit's house is made up of at least one hundred distinct paintings, and he views it as his own museum.
+Also, Awit loves spending time in his garden when he is at his mountain house during the weekends with his dog Cooper.

 Career

 Akl Awit later on found himself sharing one of his writings for the first time in a poetry competition at university.
 It was then that he acknowledged his great love for the Arabic Language and his character began to stand out.

 His first five published books were all handwritten initially, however, around 1987, Akl eventually had to shift to typing his writings onto a computer; especially since he was working as a journalist in France.
 Nevertheless, the process of composing his poems, he explains (A. Awit, personal communication, November 7, 2020), is a lengthy one.
 His first writing is never his last writing.
 When a sudden event occurs, Awit does not rest until he finishes his writing of it.
 Sometimes, this process takes days he explains, but he tries to finish the work with no interrupted thoughts.

 As his career flourished, Akl continued writing and publishing various poems as well as taking part in different discussions tackling his specialization and sometimes even giving lectures.
-“MULHAK”- a cultural supplement for one of Lebanon’s most common newspapers An-Nahar- is currently still under his editorial director influence.
+"MULHAK"- a cultural supplement for one of Lebanon's most common newspapers An-Nahar- is currently still under his editorial director influence.
 Also, he teaches modern poetry and journalism at the Saint Joseph University in Beirut.

-In 2003, Akl published an article in An-Nahar- titled “Letter to God” (in Arabic: رسالة إلى الله) which received a “harsh” response from the people, mainly because it was very daring and unprecedented.
+In 2003, Akl published an article in An-Nahar- titled "Letter to God" (in Arabic: رسالة إلى الله) which received a "harsh" response from the people, mainly because it was very daring and unprecedented.
 The newspaper published the article on the front page of the paper.
 Because its content offended some, it resulted in several filed lawsuits against him and even an act of setting the newspaper on fire in one of the villages in the North of Lebanon.

 Also in 2016, Akl Awit won the Nikos Gatsos prize for his work "L'Échapée (The Orient of books)" that year.